SPIX23/shaiya-solutions/ep5/item mall/readme.md

 * updated source code with 16 character strings for the username and password

-* new connection string that is tested to be compatible with sql versions higher than 2012
+* connection string that is tested to be compatible with sql versions higher than 2012

 **contents**